kolonist/bscoords/README.md

 bscoords.init({
     // API keys
     apikey_mylnikov  : '', // nicely works even without API key
-    apikey_opencellid: 'you should reg on https://opencellid.org/ to get this', apikey_mozilla   : 'you should request it at Mozilla',
+    apikey_opencellid: 'you should sign up on https://opencellid.org/ to get this', apikey_mozilla   : 'you should request it at Mozilla',

     // socket timeout in milliseconds (default is 3000)